hpc-dr/day1hpc.github.io/content/english/post/accelerating-genomics-pipelines-using-intels-open-omics-acceleration-framework-on-aws.md

 In this blog, we showcase the first version of Open Omics and benchmark three applications that are used in processing NGS data – sequence alignment tools BWA-MEM, minimap2, and single cell ATAC-Seq on Xeon-based Amazon Elastic Compute Cloud (Amazon EC2) Instances.

-<a href="https://aws.amazon.com/blogs/hpc/accelerating-genomics-pipelines-using-intel-open-omics-on-aws/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>
+<a href="https://aws.amazon.com/blogs/hpc/accelerating-genomics-pipelines-using-intel-open-omics-on-aws/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS Blog Channel</a>